omnisoho/marketplace-node-backend/README.md

 ```
 node server.js
 ```
-The database tables will be generated upon server start and removed upon server stop.
+The server will be running on http://localhost:8080 The database tables will be generated upon server start and removed upon server stop.

 ## Documentation

-APIs and database documentation files are under /docs folder
+APIs and database documentation files are under /docs folder The Apis can also be referenced at http://localhost:8080/api-docs